Lauderhill store clerk arrested in Christmas Eve shooting

 He faces charges of aggravated battery with deadly weapon.

-He is currently being held in the Joseph V. Conte jail facility in Pompano Beach on $100,000 bail.
+He is currently being held in the Joseph V. Conte jail facility in Pompano Beach on $100,000 bond.

 Copyright 2018 by WPLG Local10.com - All rights reserved.